-Grilled beef kalbi, kimchi potato salad, gochujang wings…a Korean BBQ sounds pretty perfect for your next get-together, right?
+Grilled beef kalbi, kimchi potato salad, gochujang wings…a Korean BBQ sounds pretty perfect for your next grilling session, right?

-We’ve included both traditional Korean BBQ options and more modern interpretations to choose from, with plenty of sides to mix and match—plus, a couple of desserts and even an on-theme cocktail you can make in a big batch.
-Just try to pick your favorites, and prepare for a fantastically flavorful feast that will satisfy on every level.
+We’ve included both traditional Korean BBQ options and more modern interpretations to choose from, with plenty of sides to mix and match—plus, a couple of desserts and even an on-theme cocktail you can make in a big batch for all-day patio sipping.

 Forget Arby’s; we have the meats—chicken, pork, and beef, in various iterations.
 For those who don’t eat any of the above proteins, though, you can simply grill up shrimp skewers or slabs of tofu brushed with our Korean dipping sauce for an easy option that’s still packed with flavor and perfect for pairing with any of our Korean BBQ sides.